21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 • Body reshaping tools (Evoto AI, PhotoDirector, Lensa): Be transparent with clients and audiences about modifications.
 Industry standards are evolving.

-• Face enhancement AI (Remini): AI can hallucinate facial features — the enhanced face may not be an accurate representation of the original person.
+• Face enhancement AI (Remini): AI can hallucinate facial features, so the enhanced face may not be an accurate representation of the original person.

 • Sky and scene replacement: Edited images should be disclosed when used in journalism, real estate, or any context where authenticity matters.